 Palate and Gum Care

-Beyond cleaning your dentures, it’s also essential to brush your gums and tongue every day before putting your dentures in and after you remove them.
+Beyond denture care and maintenance, it’s also essential to brush your gums and tongue every day before putting your dentures in and after you remove them.
 Following a daily routine will ensure that any plaque or food debris is properly washed away, especially from the metal clasps.
 With a partial denture, you should brush your natural teeth as normal.

 Just book a consultation and examination with us, and we’ll take care of all of your needs.
 No matter how minor or major of a dental fitting or repair you need, we can easily accommodate you.
-Contact us today!

 - Learn more about dentures in Ottawa